-We have used RB Health & Safety Solutions to provide essential Health & Safety courses to members, including a Fire Marshal course (October 2017) and IOSH 'Working Safely for Theatres' (March 2017), as well as helping another member run 'CDM in the Entertainment Industry' (April 2017).
+We are supported by RB Health & Safety Solutions to provide essential Health & Safety services to members, including free email consultancy, plus discounts on audits and training.
+STSG also runs training courses for members, including 'Fire Marshal for Theatre' (October 2017) and IOSH 'Working Safely for Theatre' (March 2017).

 If you would like to host a training course, or have specific training needs, please contact us.

 Members can find details of the STSG services on the Member Portal.